 It is the first accredited university program in Australia designed specifically for Indigenous arts workers from remote communities and is a possible gateway to a Masters in Cultural Materials Conservation.

-The Specialist Certificate in Cross Cultural Conservation and Heritage is the result of a unique partnership between the Arnhem, Northern and Kimberley Artists Aboriginal Corporation (ANKA), the Grimwade Centre for Cultural Materials Conservation and Trinity College at The University of Melbourne.
-It aims to enhance local Indigenous management of cultural collections in remote communities and further build Indigenous arts leadership across the Top End.
+The Specialist Certificate in Cross Cultural Conservation and Heritage is the result of a unique partnership between the Arnhem, Northern and Kimberley Artists Aboriginal Corporation (ANKA), the Grimwade Centre for Cultural Materials Conservation and Trinity College at the University of Melbourne.

 Senior Yolgnu leader and ANKA Chairperson Djambawa Marawili contributed to the program on Monday 3 December.

 As ceremonial leader of the Madarrpa clan of North East Arnhem Land, Djambawa uses his art to communicate his wider socio-political aims, drawing on the strong foundations of Yolngu culture to educate, inspire and seek justice for his people.

 As part of the course, the nine artists and arts workers will investigate the development, management and care of important cultural collections held in remote communities with a team of senior artwork conservators led by Grimwade Centre Director Robyn Sloggett.